LifeScopeLabs/lifescope-api/setup/03-production-build.md

 This should match everything following the '-t' in the build command.

 Once the image is built, you can push it to DockerHub by running ```docker push <imagename>```, e.g. ```docker push cookiemonstar/lifescope-api:v4.5.2```.
-You're now ready to deploy the Kubernetes cluster
+You're now ready to deploy the Kubernetes cluster.

 ## Deploy Kubernetes cluster
 This guide is copied almost verbatim in lifescope-app, so if you've already set up that, you can skip straight to